liawhocksang/GIPFF/README.md

 ## 💡 How to Explore

 There is no single prescribed way to move through an applet.
-You are encouraged to open the **GeoGebra Classroom** in one window and follow along with the **PDF Companion Guide** in another.
+You are encouraged to open the **GeoGebra Classroom**.
 Investigate freely, test your own predictions, compare different physical scenarios, and construct your own intuitive understanding of mechanics through observation and interaction.

-​